Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 * `Graph Scope` : If you set a scope while training your TensorFlow model, all your placeholder name will have a prefix.
 You must specify that prefix here.
-  Note that if more than one Brain were set to external during training, you must give a `Graph Scope` to the internal Brain corresponding to the name of the Brain GameObject.
+  Note that if more than one Brain were set to external during training, you must give a `Graph Scope` to the Internal Brain corresponding to the name of the Brain GameObject.
 * `Batch Size Node Name` : If the batch size is one of the inputs of your graph, you must specify the name if the placeholder here.
-The brain will make the batch size equal to the number of agents connected to the brain automatically.
+The Brain will make the batch size equal to the number of agents connected to the Brain automatically.
 * `State Node Name` : If your graph uses the state as an input, you must specify the name of the placeholder here.